boldandbrad/dotfiles/.github/README.md

 | `XDG_LIB_HOME`    | `~/.local/lib`       |
 | `XDG_STATE_HOME`  | `~/.local/state`     |

-### Scripts
+### Util

-The `scripts/` directory contains shell scripts that automate system and tool setup.
+The `util/` directory contains shell scripts and utilities that automate system and tool setup.
 This includes OS specific scripts for installing apps and dependencies, and system configurations.
-Most of these scripts are called directly from `unpack.sh` at the repo root.
+Most of these scripts are sourced directly from `unpack.sh` at the repo root.

 > Docs coming soon.